Nesvilab/MSFragger/tutorial_fragpipe.md

 #### TMT/iTRAQ data
 For TMT/iTRAQ analysis, spectral files should be in mzML format.
 Raw format is currently not supported.

-TMT/iTRAQ data typically consist of one or more plexes, each containing multiple spectral files (peptide fractions).
-Use'Experiment' to denote spectral files from the same plex.
-Leave 'Replicate' column empty.
+TMT/iTRAQ experiments typically consist of one or more 'plexes' (multiplexed samples), each composed of multiple spectral files (from prefractionation).
+Use'Experiment' to denote spectral files from the same plex while leaving the 'Replicate' column empty.
 We recommend organizing data in folders, one for each plex.
 E.g. if you have 2 TMT plexes, with 2 spectral files (peptide fractions) in each, you can create a folder (e.g. named 'MyData'), containing two subfolders (e.g. 'TMT1' and 'TMT2') each containing the corresponding mzML files.
-Load data by clicking on **Add folder recursively** and selecting 'Mydata' folder, then Assign Files by Expeiments/Groups : **By Parent Directory**, resulting in the following spectral file annotation:
+Load data by clicking **Add folder recursively** and selecting 'MyData' folder, then assign files to Experiments/Groups **By parent directory**, resulting in the following spectral file annotation:

 | Path                 | Experiment | Replicate |
 |----------------------|------------|-----------|